 Add - To create a new image setup, click on Add.
 The New Image Setup dialog box appears with a list of templates (image types) that serve as the basis for the new image setup.
+Additionally, when a captured image is open, you may select the option of creating an image set-up from that which was used to capture the open image, saving significant time.
 Modify - To edit an existing image setup, select a setup from the list, and click on Modify.
 The Image Setup window appears.

-Delete - To delete an image setup, select a setup from the list and click on Delete.
+Delete - To delete an image setup, select a setup from the list